 The risers feature trimmers for comfortable fast cruising whilst under power.
-The neutral setting is with the trimmers pulled all the way down to the slowest position.
+The standard setting is with the trimmers pulled all the way down to the slowest position.
 The wing has been EN flight tested with the trimmers set in the slow position and with the use of the foot operated speed system.
 Flying outside of the certified weight range or releasing the trimmers invalidates any EN flight certification.
+The trimmers can be locked to the carabiner in the standard position using the D ring, but doing so will restrict the maximum top speed of the wing.